JosephCCN/Just-Collect/README.md

 # Just Collect
-A game make by C++ and only can run in windows
+A game make by C and can only run in windows